JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### Conclude

-Now you’ve gone through some basic fetch concepts, let's review the online order analogy we made earlier to help form a sticky mental modal.
+Now you’ve gone through some basic fetch concepts, let's review the stocking & token analogy we made earlier to help form a sticky mental modal.

-- _Creating a fetch factory is like adding what you want in a cart._</br>
-  You're defining what your order/fetch looks like.
-- _Creating the fetch instance is like submitting your order._</br>
-  You've made up your mind and confirmed your order/fetch.
-- _Using the fetch is like sending your order to the fulfillment facility, for which the fulfillment facility will respond with the goods you ordered, and send you your fulfillment status._</br>
-  You send off your order/fetch, and then the fulfillment facility/server respond with the goods/data you requested, and notify you the status of sending over the goods/data.
-- _Dispatching the fetch is the fulfillment facility sending things out to you based on your order._</br>
-  The server sending out the data requested.
+You give the factory a token identifier, the factory return you with a token.
+Then you take that token to different ReSift assistants (`useData`, `useStatus`, `useDispatch`, etc.) to get the stockings you want.

+_(token identifier) -> fetch factory -> token: fetch instance -> Resift assistants process the token_

+For example:

+`makeGetMovie(id) -> getMovie -> useData(getMovie)`

 You can review the finished code at this point on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section1-finished-kmxjo).
 And let’s move on to displaying movie thumbnails in each genre.